|Main Subject Pages|

 Bottle Body Characteristics & Mold Seams page.

 A user may move to QUESTION #4 for one additional dating attribute based on pontil scars, though all these datable attributes (free-blown, dip mold, and pontil scars) overlap significantly.
-Consult Bottle Body Characteristics & Mold Seams page for more information on and pictures of these type bottles.
+Consult Bottle Body Characteristics & Mold Seams page for more information on and images of these type bottles.

 Note: All turn/paste mold, free-blown, and dip molded bottles are also mouth-blown or hand made bottles, which is covered more on the Mouth-blown bottle dating page (link below).